My child has LCA and presses her eyes. Is this normal? What can we do about it?

 By Laura KM Steinbusch (and all members of the LCA Support group)

 As the parent of a child with LCA I can tell you that yes, it is common for kids (and even sometimes adults) with LCA to press or poke their eyes.
-Below we've collected frequent questions and answers about eye pressing from the LCA Support group on Facebook.
+Below we’ve collected frequent questions and answers about eye pressing from parents of children with (and even some adults with) LCA.
+You can find more on the LCA Support group on Facebook.
 Hopefully this will help you understand what eye pressing is and what you can do about it.